FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </form>
 ```

-Using `.prevent` stops the page from reloading whenever the Submit button is clicked.
+> FUN FACT: Using `.prevent` stops the page from reloading whenever the Submit button is clicked.

 Here is how our application looks now:

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/signed-in-with-text-area.png" alt="The application when logged in with the text area for updating the data." class="img-fluid" figure=false %}